nanasysim/assignment-1/README.md

 doctl compute image create test-image --image-url https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/1545/Arch-Linux-x86_64-cloudimg-20240915.263127.qcow2 --region sfo3 --image-distribution "Arch Linux"
 ```

-What this command does:
-* Creates a custom image in your DigitalOcean account
+* `doctl compute image create` creates a custom image in your DigitalOcean account
+* `test-image` is the name of the custom image
+* `--image-url` specifies the URL of the image you want to upload
+* `--region` specifies the region where you want to create the image
+* `--image-distribution` specifies the distribution of the image

 **This is how it looks on the Terminal:**
 ![doctl-compute-image-create](assets/doctl-compute-image-create.png)